glcraft/glap/docs/PARSERS.md

 ### Description

-Model to define a parameter for the program command line.
+Model to define a single value parameter for the program command line.

 `ArgNames` is a [Names](UTILS.md#names) model type.

 The model is based on [`Value`](UTILS.md#value).
 See this chapter to see details on value capture, Resolver and Validator.

 ## Multiple parameters argument